Thanksgiving meal delivery number corrected:

 The onsite meal is served from noon to 3 p.m. at Friendship Hall, 1101 N. Second St. (Montrose County Fairgrounds.)
 Advance registration is not required for the meal-site service.

 You can still contribute a fully baked pie or other dessert, by dropping it off at Friendship Hall between 8 a.m. and 2 p.m.
-Tuesday and Wednesday.
+Wednesday.

 Post a comment as